 16. Is the TOEFL required?

 Yes.
 The TOEFL is required by the university.
 If an applicant holds an undergraduate, graduate, or other qualifying degree, the language test requirement will be waived if you have completed a bachelors or master’s degree from an institution where English is the primary language of instruction.

 17. Can the TSE replace the TOEFL test?

-No. The university requires the TOEFL or the IELTS; the TSE is not acceptable.
+No. The university requires the TOEFL, IELTS, or PTE-Academic tests; the TSE is not acceptable.